 Increase Your Bowling Versatility

-House conditions where hitting the pocket repeatedly is pretty easy and where strike comes in abundance can curtail your development as a bowler.
+House conditions, where hitting the pocket repeatedly is pretty easy and where strikes come in abundance, can curtail your development as a bowler.

-Ask yourself if you are spending too much time bowling on the ultra easy lane conditions has dominated your time where you are not adequately prepared to bowl on challenging lane conditions.
+Ask yourself if you are spending too much time bowling on the ultra-easy lane conditions, dominating your time, where you are not adequately prepared to bowl on challenging lane conditions.

-If you are a bowler who has achieve a very respectable, high average for more than a couple of years and are now reaching a level where you are considering bowling in major tournaments, or even the PBA, are you ready?
+If you are a bowler who has achieved a very respectable, high average for more than a couple of years and are now reaching a level where you are considering bowling in major tournaments, or even the PBA, are you ready?.

 If you miss inside your target, you do not see your ball skid long enough to reach the breakpoint and recover to hit the pocket.
 In fact, you will likely see your bowling ball

 Try to find competitive events to bowl where the lane conditions present more of a challenge than do house conditions.
-The more often you face challenging conditions, the better equipped you become to deal with them when you step up into stiff competition at the national level.
+The more often you face challenging conditions, the better equipped you become to deal with them when you step up to stiff competition at the national level..

-Avoid being a victim of the “one house player” mode, rather branch-out, increase your versatility, and work toward becoming a well rounded player by stepping into the arena the top-tier players compete in and find out just how well your game stacks up with top talent.
+Avoid being a victim of the “one house player” mode.
+Rather, branch-out and increase your versatility; work toward becoming a well-rounded player by stepping into the arena the top-tier players compete in and find out just how well your game stacks up with top talent..